 We have experienced growth in a relatively short period of time.
 However, there can be no assurance that we will be able to sustain our historical growth rates or that any future investments in growth will be successful or cost-effective.
 Moreover, sustaining the same levels of growth in future periods will become more difficult if macroeconomic uncertainty, elevated interest rates, and inflation persist.
+For example, during the three and six months ended June 30, 2024, macroeconomic conditions adversely impacted GSV, which declined 2.7% and 1.1%, as compared to the same periods in 2023, respectively.
 To manage our growth, we must improve our operational, financial, and management information systems and expand, motivate, and effectively manage and train our workforce.
 If we are unable to manage our growth successfully without compromising the quality of our offerings or customer experience, or if new systems that we implement to assist in managing our growth do not produce the expected benefits, our business, operating results, financial condition, and ability to successfully market our work marketplace and serve our customers could be adversely affected.